Crockpot Baked Beans

 This post may contain affiliate links.
 Please read our disclosure policy.

-These Slow Cooker Baked Beans are packed with flavor, slow-cooked to perfection with brown sugar, barbecue sauce, and crispy bacon.
-This is my go-to recipe for crockpot baked beans—simple, delicious, and always a crowd-pleaser.
+These Crockpot Baked Beans are packed with flavor, slow-cooked to perfection with brown sugar, barbecue sauce, crispy bacon and more.

-Baked beans are a staple side dish, especially for barbecues and potlucks, but plain canned beans can be a little underwhelming.
-Instead of serving them as-is, jazz them up with this easy and flavorful recipe.
-With just a few simple pantry staples, you can add richness, depth, and the perfect balance of sweet, smoky, and tangy flavors to turn ordinary baked beans into something truly irresistible.
+Baked beans are a staple side dish for barbecues and potlucks, but plain canned beans can be a bit boring.
+Instead of serving them straight from the can, jazz them up with this easy recipe.
+A few pantry staples add rich, smoky, sweet, and tangy flavor—transforming canned baked beans into something everyone will want seconds of.

 Ingredients for baked beans on a table.

-• Bush’s Baked Beans – I use the homestyle or original variety.
-I prefer not to use any flavored varieties such as maple or onion, for they can be overpowering and taste artificial.
+• Bush’s Baked Beans – I use the Homestyle or Original varieties.
+I avoid flavored options like maple or onion—they can be too strong and taste artificial.

-• To make it vegetarian, include bell peppers and extra beans.
+To make it vegetarian, add bell peppers and another type of bean.

-• Instead of brown sugar, use two tablespoons of one of the following: honey, white sugar, coconut sugar, or pure maple syrup.
+Instead of brown sugar, use two tablespoons of one of the following: honey, white sugar or pure maple syrup.

 baked beans in a slow cooker with a wooden spoon in them.